16 Treatment effect models

 2. One of the assumption of the linear model fit by lm

 is that the standard deviation of the errors \(\varepsilon_i\) is equal for all \(i\).
-This implies it does not depend on the expected value.
+This implies that it does not depend on the expected value.
 Group the mice by their weight like this:

 3. The dataset also includes a variable indicating which litter the mice came from.
 Create a boxplot showing weights by litter.
 Use faceting to make separate plots for each diet and sex combination.